opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 Rotation Swing
 ~~~~~~~~~~~~~~
 Sets the minimum and maximum number of frames throughout which the extra speed values will vary, while remaining either positive or negative.
-This allows you to set a swinging movement where each swing (having a random rotation in each frame) lasts a random number of frames, still having a random extra speed at each frame.
+This allows you to set a swinging movement where each swing lasts a random number of frames, having a random extra speed at each frame.

 .. _follow_particles_movement: